nwtuchow/TTVFaster/README.md

 # TTVFaster
 First order eccentricity transit timing variations (TTVs) computed in [Agol &amp; Deck (2015)](http://arxiv.org/abs/1509.01623)
+Forked by Noah Tuchow, changing Julia functions to allow inputs of type ForwardDiff.dual

 This implements equation (33) from that paper by computing the Laplace coefficients using a series solution due to Jack Wisdom, computing